shred/acme4j/src/doc/docs/usage/index.md

 # How to Use acme4j

-_acme4j_ is a client library that helps connecting to ACME servers without worrying about specification details.
+_acme4j_ is a client library that helps to connect to ACME servers without worrying about specification details.

 This is the main part of the documentation about how to use _acme4j_.